LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 Logtalk tools:

 ``comment``
-   Comment describing the predicate purpose (an atom).
+   Comment describing the predicate (or non-terminal) purpose (an atom).
+   As a style guideline, don't use overly long comments.
+If you need to provide additional details, use the ``remarks`` key.
 ``arguments``
    Names and descriptions of predicate arguments for pretty print output (a list of ``Name-Description`` pairs where both names and descriptions